Local construction of knotted screw dislocations in smectic liquid crystals: Smectics and open books

 transverse to the boundary of $M$ and satisfying the following property.
 In the neighborhood $U$ of any connected component $K\subset B$, each fiber $f^{-1}(\theta)$ intersects $\partial U$ along a curve that is not a meridian. \end{defi}

-Thus, each fiber of $\pi$ intersects $\partial U$ along an embedded collection of closed curves with a fixed homology class (which is primitive if and only if this collection has a single element) that has a non-vanishing longitudinal component.
-Without loss of generality, we can assume that $\pi^{-1}(\theta)$ is connected for each value of $\theta$.
-This will always be assumed for simplicity.
-In the rest of this article, each time that we speak of an open book decomposition, we mean a rational open book decomposition.
+Thus, each fiber of $\pi$ intersects $\partial U$ along an embedded collection of closed curves with a fixed singular homology class in $H_1(\partial U;\mathbb{Z})\cong H_1(T^2;\mathbb{Z})\cong \mathbb{Z}^2$.
+This group is generated by the homology class of a meridian and a longitude.
+The class of the collection of curves induced by a fiber always has a non-vanishing longitudinal component, and it is primitive if and only if this collection has a single element.
+In the rest of this article, each time we speak of an open book decomposition, we mean a rational open book decomposition.

+If we identify a neighborhood of the binding with a solid torus formed by gluing the two ends of the cylinder together, Figure \ref{fig:rational} pictures two possible ways in which the pages can behave near the binding.
+The left side corresponds to the binding of a standard open book decomposition, and the homology of each page in the boundary is that of a longitude.
+On the right side is an example of how the pages can behave around the binding in a rational open book decomposition, in this case, the homology of each page in the boundary is that of the sum of a longitude and a meridian.
+Many more pictures as possible, namely, a page can wrap arbitrarily many times around the binding or in the binding direction.
+We will come back to this fact when discussing the local multiplicity in Section \ref{ss:mult}.